 In 2010 REAL became a registered Canadian charity, and the Rideau Environment Trust was dissolved in 2011.

 REAL works with its volunteers, members, donors, friends and supporters, and with schools, municipalities, agencies, businesses, and government ministries to achieve its Mission and Goals.

 See a video produced in honour of our 25th anniversary by Arranel Studios.

-Our mission: To protect, preserve and enhance our environment for the use and enjoyment of present and future generations through advocacy, education, recognition and projects within Eastern Ontario.
+To protect, preserve and enhance our environment for the use and enjoyment of present and future generations through advocacy, education, recognition and projects within Eastern Ontario.

 - Determines outcomes

 - Sets long term goals, clarifies issues and voices problems